Editorial Standards

 | Practitioner ethical obligations | Circular 230 does not require practitioners to file Form 14242, but it does prohibit participation in transactions known to be abusive.
 If you advise a client to exit a scheme, documenting that advice and the underlying analysis contemporaneously protects you. |

 | No financial reward | Form 14242 is not a whistleblower claim.
-For awards on underpayments over $2M, use IRS Form 211 (Whistleblower Award). |
+To claim an award, file Form 211, Application for Award for Original Information, separately. |

 How to Recognize an Abusive Tax Promotion